-A Medium-Term Financial Plan (MTFP) has been produced alongside the Proposed Budget to demonstrate that budgets can be affordable in the longer term.
-The Plan summarised at Appendix B is based the parameters set out in this report at item C.
+The Working Group also noted that the Medium Term Financial Plan (MTFP) developed alongside the Proposed Budget demonstrated that budgets can be affordable in the longer term, based on key parameters.

-This report presents a Proposed Budget for 2023/24 and Medium-Term Financial Plan, which indicate that the Council will be able to set sustainable budgets for subsequent years that will incorporate further financial growth in services and meet its target reserve level, with modest annual tax increases.
+This report presents the resulting Proposed Budget for 2023/24 and Medium Term Financial Plan, which indicate that the Council will be able to set sustainable budgets for subsequent years that will incorporate further financial growth in services and meet its target reserve level, with modest annual tax increases.